Spiritual practices and religious identity part of a Vassar education.

 Meeting times and places are subject to change.
 Contact groups for the most current information.

 Buddhist Sangha (from the Sanskrit for community) is for people who practice or are curious about any sect of Buddhist teachings (dharma).
-The group meets weekly on Tuesdays at 8:30 a.m. and Thursdays at 8:30 p.m. via Zoom during distance learning or in-person on the Raymond Avenue veranda of the Chapel Tower.
+The group meets in Pratt House every Monday at 7:00 p.m. and Tuesday at 8:20 a.m. for sits in the second floor Meditation and Prayer Room and every Thursday at 8:30 p.m. on the first floor for a time to hang out together.
 Buddhist Sangha also takes periodic trips to local Buddhist centers, sponsors dharma talks and provides a forum to share questions, experiences and information related to any sect of Buddhist thought and practice.
-Please contact Buddhist Sangha for meeting location and/or a link to join on Zoom.
+Please contact Buddhist Sangha with any questions.

 Chabad Jewish Community (CJC)